Kapil Sharma

-Kapil Sharma (born Kapil Punj; 2 April 1981) is an Indian actor, stand-up comedian and television host from Punjab, India, Primarily known for hosting The Kapil Sharma Show.
-Referred to in the media as the "King Of Comedy" and "Comedy King".
-He won the stand-up comedy reality show, The Great Indian Laughter Challenge season 3 in 2007.
-He previously hosted and produced television comedy shows such as Comedy Nights with Kapil, Family Time with Kapil on Colors TV and Sony TV channels respectively.
+Kapil Sharma (born Kapil Punj; 2 April 1981) is an Indian stand-up comedian, television host, actor, dubbing artist, producer, and singer.
+He is best known for hosting popular stand-up comedy and talk shows such as The Great Indian Kapil Show and The Kapil Sharma Show, and has received five Indian Television Academy Awards.

-He has won multiple seasons of the comedy reality show Comedy Circus on Sony TV along with various partners and in 2011 participated in the singing reality show Star Ya Rockstar of Zee TV, where he finished as a second runner-up.
+Sharma rose to prominence after winning the stand-up comedy reality show, The Great Indian Laughter Challenge season 3 in 2007.
+He has hosted and produced several successful television comedy shows including Comedy Nights with Kapil and Family Time with Kapil.
+Sharma has also won multiple seasons of the comedy competition show Comedy Circus alongside various co-performers.
+In 2011, he participated in the singing reality show Star Ya Rockstar, finishing as the second runner-up.

-He worked in some films such as Bhavnao Ko Samjho (2010), Kis Kisko Pyaar Karoon (2015), and Firangi (2017) and did short appearances in ABCD 2 (2015).
-He did Hindi dubbing for The Angry Birds Movie 2 (2019).
-Kapil Sharma also does live stand-up comedy-stage shows.
+Sharma made his film debut with Kis Kisko Pyaar Karoon (2015), which was commercially successful.
+He subsequently appeared in films such as Firangi (2017) and Zwigato (2023).
+He also lent his voice for the Hindi dub of The Angry Birds Movie 2 (2019).

+Apart from television and film, Kapil Sharma is also known for performing live stand-up comedy shows both in India and internationally.

 Early and personal life

-Sharma was born in a Punjabi family in the city of Amritsar of Punjab, India as Kapil Punj.
+Sharma was born in a Punjabi family in the city of Amritsar in Punjab, India as Kapil Punj.
 His father Jeetendra Kumar Punj was a head constable in Punjab Police, while his mother Janak Rani is a homemaker.
 His father was diagnosed with cancer in 1997 and died in 2004 at AIIMS in Delhi.
-He studied at Shri Ram Ashram Senior Secondary School, in Amristar and Hindu College in Amritsar.
+He studied at Shri Ram Ashram Senior Secondary School and Hindu College, in Amritsar.
 He is featured in the list of prominent alumni of Apeejay College of Fine Arts, Jalandhar.
-Sharma has a brother named Ashok Kumar Sharma, who is a Police constable and a sister named Pooja Pawan Devgan.
+Sharma has a brother named Ashok Kumar Sharma, who is a police constable and a sister named Pooja Pawan Devgan.

-Sharma was in a relationship with Preeti Simoes for eight years.
-Simoes also worked as his manager, their affair started with Comedy Nights with Kapil and was both together until 2017.

-He married Ginni Chatrath in Jalandhar on 12 December 2018.
+Sharma married Ginni Chatrath in Jalandhar on 12 December 2018.
 They have two children – a daughter and a son.